baobabsoluciones/mango/docs/source/dev/models.rst

     :private-members:
     :show-inheritance:

-There is also some other helper classes thar are used by the genetic algorithm that are documented below.
+There is also some other helper classes that are used by the genetic algorithm that are documented below.

 .. autoclass:: mango.models.genetic.shared.exceptions.GeneticDiversity